arvie993/Sparkify/README.md

 2. Run etl.py will contain the functions that will read/process the JSON files from their respective directories and insert the data into the appropriate tables.
 3. Use the test.ipynb notebook to see if the data has been inserted properly

-# Conclusion
-Want to work on more projects similar to this one!